canjs/can-connect-ndjson/docs/can-connect-ndjson.md

 #### Here it is all together

-We use our `ndjsonStream` behavior to enable our class to work seamlessly with a stream of NDJSON, which it will parse into a [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) of JavaScript objects.
+We use our `ndjsonStream` behavior to enable our class to work seamlessly with a stream of NDJSON, which it will parse into an array of JS objects.

 Note that you must pass the `ndjsonStream` behavior and also the NDJSON service endpoint into the connect method.
+If no NDJSON endpoint is passed, it will default to the `url`.

 ```js
 const ndjsonStream = require("can-connect-ndjson");